-Use these q uestions a s a starting point to I begin your decision-m aking prod ess.

-- Is it important to you to choose a relative?
-Would you be comfortable with a close friend? - Do you want to choose someone with a parenting style that matches your own? - Do you want to choose someone whose values or beliefs are the same as (or similar to) yours? - >>> What age or physical condition should someone be to take care of your child? - >>> How financially responsible should someone be?
-(Remember that you can choose a separate person to manage finances)

-Primary guardian: Back-up guardian
+Use these questions as a start ring point to begin your decision-making process.
+Is it important to you to choose e a relative?
+Would you be comfortable with a close friend?
+Do you want to choose someo one with a parenting style that matches your own?
+Do you want to choose someo yours? one whose values or beliefs are the same as (or similar to) What age or physical condition n should someone be to take care of your child?
+How financially responsible sho separate person to manage fir ould someone be?
+(Remember that you can choose a nances) Primary guardian: Back-up guardian: